Fqceless/College-Homework/5. Operating Systems/README.txt

 If you are an employer or some professional person:
 Welcome!
 This is one of the many coding classes I took in Spring of 2023.
 This class focused on understanding operating systems and how they work.
+This class was mostly conceptual, so there aren't that many projects.
 Hope you enjoy the projects!